REVIEWS

 BIO

-He has appeared before regional and national conventions of the American Guild of Organists, the American Choral Directors Association, the Association of Anglican Musicians, the Music Teachers National Association and the American Institute of Organ Builders.
+He has participated in regional and national conventions of the AGO, the American Choral Directors Association, the Association of Anglican Musicians, and the Organ Historical Society.
+Additionally, he has guest conducted the William Ferris Chorale of Chicago and the Chicago Choral Artists on several occasions.